Skip to content

 What is an AI Agent?

 An AI Agent is essentially a system that combines an AI model (typically an LLM) with the ability to interact with its environment.
-Think of it like a digital assistant that can:
+Think of it like a digital assistant that can understand natural language requests, plan and reason about how to fulfill those requests, take actions using tools to accomplish tasks, and learn from the results of those actions.

 The Three Core Components